HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 nuclei that look separate being labelled as a single nuclei.
 Referring to the image of instance segmentation above, we can see that the 4 nuclei at the bottom left have all been given a single label (light blue).
-Three of them are visibly touching, so it is not surprising that they have been labelled as a single nuclei.
+Three of them are visibly touching, so it is not surprising that they have been labelled as a single nucleus.
 What about the forth apparently separate nuclei?
 We should remind ourselves that this a 3 dimensional image.